The heat kernel on the diagonal for a compact metric graph: Preliminaries

 The behavior at vertex points can derived from the general formula by continuity.
 Suppose that $q_1$ is interior to an edge with vertex $v_0$ (of degree $\ge 3$), and assume for the moment that $q_2$ is fixed and not equal to $v_0$, We will set $x = d(v_0,q_1)$ and consider the limit $x \to 0$.
 Paths in $\calP(q_1,q_2)$ may be divided into two types.
-The first type consists of paths $p$ whose first step is a transfer at $v_0$.
-Truncating the first bond of $p'$ gives a corresponding path $p \in \calP(v_0,q_2)$, such that $\ell(p') = \ell(p) + x$.
-By \eqref{alpha.def} the path coefficients are identical
+A path $\gamma'$ of the first type consists of paths $\gamma$ whose first step is a transfer at $v_0$, as illustrated in Figure~\ref{type1.fig}.
+Truncating the first bond of $\gamma'$ gives a corresponding path $\gamma \in \calP(v_0,q_2)$, such that $\ell(\gamma') = \ell(\gamma) + x$.
+By \eqref{alpha.def} the path coefficients are equal,

-because the transfer factor of $2/\deg(v_0)$ from $\alpha(p')$ appears as the $2/\deg(v_-)$ in the expression for $\alpha(p)$.
+because the transfer factor of $2/\deg(v_0)$ from $\alpha(\gamma')$ appears as the $2/\deg(v_-)$ in the expression for $\alpha(\gamma)$.
 We thus have

-Paths of the second type either bounce at $v_0$ or exit the edge containing $q_1$ through the other end.
+Paths of the second type either bounce at $v_0$ or first pass through $v_1$.
 These paths can be paired.
-For each path $p' \in \calP(q_1,q_2)$ that does not initially pass through $v_0$, there is a partner $p''$ which first bounces at $v_0$, passes through $q_1$, and then follows the same route thereafter.
-Associated to this pair is a unique path $p \in \calP(v_0,q_2)$ which first transfers through $q_1$ and then follows the same route as $p'$.
+For each path $\gamma' \in \calP(q_1,q_2)$ that does not initially pass through $v_0$, there is a partner $\gamma''$ which first bounces at $v_0$, passes through $q_1$, and then follows the same route thereafter.
+Associated to this pair is a unique path $\gamma \in \calP(v_0,q_2)$ which first hits $v_1$.
 The lengths of these paths are related by

 and the coefficients by